Welcome to Plastic Cloud Edition - the Plastic SCM hosted solution.

 These are just 3 key scenarios, but there are many more.
 Some teams asked us to use the Plastic Cloud extension as

-a live cloud-based backup, and that's certainly an option too.
+a live cloud-based backup, and that's certainly also an option.

 Plastic Cloud Edition is designed with fully distributed teams in mind.
 But, Plastic Cloud Edition also supports